On optimal designs using topology optimization for flow through porous media applications: CLOSURE

 In this paper we have addressed obtaining optimal material layouts using topology optimization for flow through porous media applications.
 Some principal contributions of this article are: \begin{enumerate}[(C1)] \item We have considered nonlinear models for flow through porous media that capture the pressure-dependent viscosity and inertial effects, thereby expanding the application space. \item We proposed a well-posed design problem under \textsf{TopOpt} using the mechanical dissipation rate---a physical quantity with strong mechanics and thermodynamic underpinning. \item Although often used in the literature under \textsf{TopOpt}, the minimum power theorem has limited scope.
 Notably, we have shown that this theorem does not hold for nonlinear models describing the flow of fluids in porous media. \item We have derived analytical solutions for 1D problems, and 2D and 3D problems with axisymmetric for different boundary conditions.
 These analytical solutions can be used to verify numerical simulators. \item Using analytical and numerical solutions, we have studied the ramifications of the nonlinearities---pressure-dependent viscosity and inertial effects---on the optimal designs. \item We have addressed how the boundary conditions---pressure-driven versus velocity-driven---affect the formulation of the design problem.
 When should we pose the problem as minimization or maximization?
 Should we place the volume constraint on the material with higher permeability or lower? \end{enumerate}

-Our main findings are: \begin{enumerate}[(1)] \item The analytical and numerical solutions using the dissipation rate have provided realistic material layouts, thereby establishing the appropriateness of the rate of dissipation to pose design problems under \textsf{TopOpt}. \item One could get finger-like material layouts in numerical simulations if axisymmetry is not enforced in the primal analysis despite using the standard filters and SIMP regularization.
-On the other hand, we have shown that if axisymmetry is invoked in the primal analysis, symmetric solution, devoid of fingers, can be obtained.
-Next, for \textsf{TopOpt} involving flow through a porous annulus (either concentric cylinders or spheres), the high-permeability material is placed near the inner-circle.
-This result will be useful in designing purifying water filters. \item In the presence of a volumetric source, optimal designs under the Barus model are noticeably different from that of the Darcy model. \item We provide the following guiding points to devise well-posed design problems: \begin{enumerate}[(i)] \item For pressure-driven problems, use the maximization of the rate of dissipation with a volume bound on the high-permeability material. \item For velocity-driven problems, use the minimization of the rate of dissipation with a volume bound on the high-permeability material. \end{enumerate} \end{enumerate}
+Our main findings are: \begin{enumerate}[(1)] \item The analytical and numerical solutions using the dissipation rate have provided realistic material layouts, thereby establishing the appropriateness of the rate of dissipation to pose design problems under \textsf{TopOpt}. \item In obtaining material designs of axisymmetric problems numerically, one should be wary of finger-like material layouts despite using the standard filters and SIMP regularization, especially when the primal analysis does not utilize the underlying symmetry.
+On the other hand, as shown in this paper, a primal analysis that invokes axisymmetry in its numerical scheme can provide a symmetric material design devoid of fingers.
+Next, for \textsf{TopOpt} involving flow through a porous annulus (either concentric cylinders or spheres), the high-permeability material is placed near the inner circle.
+This result will help the design of purifying water filters. \item In the presence of a volumetric source, optimal designs under the Barus model are noticeably different from that of the Darcy model. \item We provide the following guiding points to devise well-posed design problems: \begin{enumerate}[(i)] \item For pressure-driven problems, use the maximization of the rate of dissipation with a volume bound on the high-permeability material. \item For velocity-driven problems, use the minimization of the rate of dissipation with a volume bound on the high-permeability material. \end{enumerate} \end{enumerate}

 The proposed framework and the insights gained from the analytical and numerical solutions offer a way to achieve optimal material designs for devices with complicated domains, new functionalities, and greater accuracy.
+A plausible future work can be towards using topology optimization for flow of multi-phase fluid systems and devices in which the porous solid is deformable.